gvwilson/sdxpy/src/interpreter/index.md

 a [%g parser "parser %] that translates the source code into a data structure in memory, and a [%g runtime "runtime" %] that executes the instructions in that data structure.
 To keep this chapter manageable we only consider the runtime;
-[%x regex-parser %] will explore parsing.
+[%x parser %] will explore parsing.

 ## Expressions {: #interpreter-expressions}